GenerationMania: Learning to Semantically Choreograph: Results and Discussion

+The Full Model is naturally sensitive to the features.
+We also experimented with other features including sound event density, audio pitch, different numbers of instrument classes, and a hierarchical representation with musical measure as intermediate unit of organization.
+These features failed to improve performance and in some cases reduced performance.
+We also considered (a) an auto-encoder structure for LSTM model, which tries to auto-summarize the chart, (b) multi-layer LSTM structures more similar to that in Donahue et al.~\shortcite{donahue2017dance}, and (c) using different minimal unit of resolution, such as musical beats, in classification task.
+However, these models either overfit quite quickly or have unrealistic computational requirements.

-\Mark{explain what a delta-beat is.}\Zhiyu{Got their delta-beat sentence from DDC.} A side effect of how beat-phase information is organized in our specific task is that we were unable to include $\Delta$-beat information in our models. $\Delta$-beat is a feature that measures the number of beats since the previous and until the next step.
-They were used in DDC \cite{donahue2017dance}.
-However, a naive approach of ``finding the next note'' will not work for our task.
-This is mainly because (1) several semantically unrelated notes can be placed at the exact same time and (2) notes can be placed in very short intervals (such as when representing a glissando).
-These issues prevent effective $\Delta$-beat detection in granularity of single note.
-Perhaps grouping notes based on their musical semantic relations can be a solution to this.
+As a side effect of how beat-phase information is organized in our specific task we are unable to include $\Delta$-beat features. $\Delta$-beat measures the number of beats between the previous and next step and was used in Donahue et al.~\shortcite{donahue2017dance}.
+The limitation stems from (1)~several semantically unrelated notes can be placed at the exact same time and (2)~notes can be placed in very short intervals (such as when representing a glissando).
+These issues prevent effective $\Delta$-beat detection in granularity of single notes.